 Here’s what Paul Fuller from Bird Dogs Afield has to say:

 “I travel the country hunting the uplands and prairies of America.
 I need comfortable and reliable boots to standup to the miles and miles of walking through and over a variety of terrain.
 Thorogood boots meet those challenges.
 Personally, my favorite is the 1957 Series – Flyway leather boot.
 The most important feature in a boot for me is comfort.
 I walked a good five miles the very first time I wore the Flyway boot and never did it feel uncomfortable.
 With its full grain leather, it’s built to last many years of exposure to the great outdoors.
 It’s waterproof, has a removable foot bed and slip-resisting outsole.
-It’s so well constructed, it will most likely be the last leather upland boot I’ll ever need….and, it’s made in America.”
+It’s so well constructed, it will most likely be the last leather upland boot I’ll ever need.”

 Turkey Hunting Boots – What to Look for